oatlog/oatlog/doc/report/main.typ

 Canonicalization can be implemented in amortized $O(n log n)$ time, with $n$ being the number of individual insertions, by using both FD and inverted indexes.
 The inverted indexes would for a given e-class list all e-nodes containing it, which can then all be removed from all indexes and replaced with canonicalized versions of the e-node.
-By merging e-class smaller-to-larger by e-node count in the union-find, a given e-class would only be uprooted a logarithmic number of times and a round of canonicalization would take only $O("insertions" dot log("e-nodes"))$ time.
+By merging e-classes smaller-to-larger by e-node count in the union-find, a given e-class would only be uprooted a logarithmic number of times and a round of canonicalization would take only $O("insertions" dot log("e-nodes"))$ time.